 - Sandsend

-Here at Yorkshire Escapes, we’ve got a number of suitable pet friendly options for a truly dog-loving staycation.
-Whether you get out and explore, or wind-down for a couple of days, we’ve got stone built cottages to open plan farmhouses for you to enjoy.
-Boasting wide open spaced gardens with panoramic views; there’s plenty of space for your dog to run free.
+Here at Yorkshire Escapes, we’ve got a stunning range of suitable pet friendly options for a truly dog-loving staycation.
+Whether you’re looking to get out and explore, or wind-down for a couple of days, we’ve got stone-built cottages to open plan farmhouses for you to enjoy.
+Boasting wide-open-spaced gardens with panoramic views; there’s plenty of space for your dog to run free.

-Our large luxury dog-friendly houses are fabulous for large get togethers and celebrations, while our renovated barns and cottages are idyllic for families or small gatherings.
+Our large luxury dog-friendly houses are fabulous for group getaways togethers and celebrations, while our renovated barns and cottages are idyllic for families or small gatherings.
 Whichever you choose, you’ll find plenty of amenities to keep stocked up on your dog’s favourite treats, from traditional shops, pubs and cafes to quaint market squares.

-There’s never been a better time to staycation.
+There’s never been a better time to staycation with your dog in Yorkshire!